 We are very sorry to announce that all rehearsals and the scheduled performances on 29 and 30 May of Song of our Heartland, our new community opera in partnership with Northern Heartlands, have now been cancelled in response to Government advice regarding COVID-19.

 We hope to be able to continue this exciting project in the future, but in the meantime the safety and wellbeing of participants, audiences and staff are our highest concern.
 We would like to thank Northern Heartlands and everyone who has contributed to this project, including everyone who attended workshops and rehearsals and the wonderful creative team, for all of their hard work on this to date.
-Ticket bookers will be contacted directly.
-Find out more »
+Ticket bookers can email email@example.com to request a call back and arrange a refund.
+For more information, visit the Locomotion website.

 Following the death of Harold, a former miner and railway signalman, his wife Lilian, daughter Jacqueline and granddaughter Skylar face a stark choice.
 Should they move away to find jobs and new opportunities, or stay to face an uncertain future?